Get involved: send your pictures, video, news and views by texting PKNEWS to 80360

 Dennis Bergkamp: so good he's in this list twice.
 Possibly the greatest footballer ever to grace the Premiership, and scorer of a whole host of sublime goals.
 This one against Newcastle was so mind-bogglingly good that even his teammates didn't know how to respond.
 Stunned by the majesty of it, a confused-looking Sylvain Wiltord could only manage a congratulatory pat on the head.
 As one YouTube wag commented "It's unfair of Dennis Bergkamp to use actual magic in a match."

 It's that man again.
-Bergkamp's physics-defying takedown and shot during the 1998 World Cup quarter final between Holland and Argentina, was enough to reduce this Dutch commentator to a babbling wreck screaming the words "Dennis Bergkamp!
-Dennis Bergkamp!" over and over again until hours later he was eventually wheeled out of the commentary booth on a hospital gurney.
+Bergkamp's physics-defying takedown and shot during the 1998 World Cup quarter final between Holland and Argentina, was enough to reduce this Dutch commentator to a babbling wreck incapable of anything other than screaming the words "Dennis Bergkamp!
+Dennis Bergkamp!" over and over again.
+So stupendous was the goal that rumour has it the commentator never recovered.
+Late at night you can still hear his voice echoing around the Stade Velodrome, 'Wat een goal!' it moans balefully, 'Wat een goal!'

 And last but not least, this peach of a strike from ex-IFK Gothenburg forward, Andres Vasquez.
-His goal against Örebro looks spectacular enough, but slow the footage down and zoom in, and you can see that Vasquez isn't just chipping it in from the edge of the box, he's performing the 'rabona'.
-It's a method of kicking the ball where the kicking foot is wrapped around the standing leg.
+On first impression his goal against Örebro looks spectacular enough.
+But slow the footage down and zoom in, and suddenly you see that Vasquez isn't just chipping it in from the edge of the box, he's performing the 'rabona.'
+What's the rabona, you ask?
+Well, it's a method of kicking the ball where the kicking foot is wrapped around the standing leg.
+Thank you Wikipedia, and thank you Andres.
 Astonishing.

 ...and finally, how not to do the rabona, courtesy of David Dunn.
 This man has an England cap.